magento/merchdocs/src/system/data-transfer-tax-rates.md

 1. Look for the file in the download location for your web browser.

-1. Save the file, and then open it in a spreadsheet.
+1. Save and open the file in a spreadsheet.

     This example uses OpenOffice Calc.